OpenMage/devdocs/guides/v1.9.x/install-gde/prereq/prereq-overview.md

 {:.bs-callout-info}
 We assume you're installing the OpenMage Magento  software in a **development environment**, which means you have [root user](http://www.linfo.org/root.html) access to the machine **and** that the machine does not need to be highly secure.
 If you're setting up a more secure machine, we strongly recommend you consult a network administrator for additional assistance.

 We strongly recommend you update and upgrade your operating system software.
 These upgrades can provide security and software fixes that might prevent future problems.
-Don't know what any of this means?
-Check out our [installation overview page]({{page.v1xgdeurl}}/install-g/bk-install-guide.html).

 Enter the following commands as a user with `root` privileges: